mhahnFr/LeakSanitizer/README.md

 ```

 #### Line numbers
-To (partially) add line numbers, you can add `-Wno-gnu-include-next -I<path/to/library>/include` to the compiling flags.
+To (partially) add line numbers, you can add `-Wno-gnu-include-next -I<path/to/library>/include` to the compiling flags
+of your code.

 The previous example compiled and linked on macOS with
 `cc main.c -Wno-gnu-include-next -I<path/to/library>/include -L<path/to/library> -llsan` creates the following output: